 The final major section in the Marketing Plan prepares the reader for potential situations that may affect the plan.
-In this way the reader is provided with a somewhat more balanced picture of what the company may face as it attempts to implement the plan.
+In this way, the reader is provided with a somewhat more balanced picture of what the organization may face as it attempts to implement the plan.
 (Length: 2-3 pages)

 1. Internal Factors

-- Discuss company factors that may affect the plan
+- Discuss organizational factors that may affect the plan

 - e.g., loss of funding sources, loss of key personnel, current plan is linked to success to other products that may not reach their goals, production problems, etc.